Weissenburg Abbey, Alsace: History

 The abbey lost an important possession, however, when in 985 the Salian Duke Otto appropriated 68 of the parishes belonging to it in the so-called Salian Church Robbery (Salischer Kirchenraub).
 Above all though, it was the transition from a situation in which the abbey managed its monastic estates itself to a feudal system in which the estates were granted as fiefs, that resulted in the loss of most of the abbey's possessions.
 This was because, over time, their vassal viewed their fiefs as allods, i.e. as freehold properties.
 Thus the once extensive monastic estates increasingly evaporated.
 In the 16th century only three estates were left out of the thousands the abbey used to possess: these were Steinfeld, Schweighofen and Koppelhof; in addition, the abbey had tithe rights in Weissenburg and Bergzabern which gave it an annual income of 1,500 gulden.

-In 1262–1293, during the time of its decline, Abbot Edelin attempted to halt the loss of the monastic estates and to recover its stolen property by compiling a record of the abbey's possessions in a new register.
+In 1262–1293, during the time of its decline, Abbot Edelin (d.
+15 October 1293) attempted to halt the loss of the monastic estates and to recover its stolen property by compiling a record of the abbey's possessions in a new register.
 This index, called the Codex Edelini or Liber Possessionum, is currently held in the Speyer State Archives (Landesarchiv Speyer).
+Edelin is credited with building the Gothic abbey church, which still stands today.
+The church incorporated a Romanesque bell tower, the sole remains of the earlier church built in the 11th century under the direction of abbot Samuel.
+(The church is on the Route Romane d'Alsace.)
+He also oversaw the construction of a refectory and subterranean furnaces to warm the monastery.

+Around 1465 Nikolaus Gerhaert carved a series of four reliquaries from walnut for the abbey.
+That of Saint Agnes is now at Anglesey Abbey; (Saints Barbara and Catherine are in the Metropolitan Museum in New York and the St Margaret in the Art Institute of Chicago.)
 In 1524, the abbey, now entirely destitute, was turned into a secular collegiate church at the instigation of its last abbot, Rüdiger Fischer, which was then united with the Bishopric of Speyer in 1546.

 The princely provost of Weissenberg had an individual vote in the Reichsfürstenrat of the Reichstag of the Holy Roman Empire of the German Nation.
 In the wake of the French Revolution the foundation was dissolved in 1789.

 Part of the monastic library went in the 17th century to the Herzog August Library in Wolfenbüttel, the abbey records largely perished in the confusion of the revolutionary period.

+An annual Christmas fair is held on weekends in Advent, in the area around the church.